LAST MODIFIED: APRIL 1, 2020

 Amendments to this Policy will be posted on the Sites and will be effective when posted.
-Your continued use of the Sites following the posting of any amendment will constitute your acceptance of that amendment.
+Your continued use of any of the Sites or Services following the posting of any amendment will constitute your acceptance of that amendment.
+If you do not agree and consent, discontinue the use of the Sites and any of the Services.

-If you have questions or concerns regarding this Policy, you should contact USADA at privacy@USADA.org or by phone at 719-785-2000.
+If you have questions or concerns regarding this Policy, you should contact USADA as provided in Section 21.

 1. DATA CONTROLLER